New Feature: Connect Microsoft SharePoint with ContactMonkey.

-As employers look for new ways to attract top talent, the hybrid workplace has become part of a competitive job package.
-The flexible arrangement balances in-office and remote worka boon for many employees.
+As employers look for new ways to attract top talent, the hybrid workplace model has become part of a competitive job package.
+The flexible arrangement balances in-office and remote work, which is a boon for many employees.

-And yet, companies are only working out the nuts and bolts of what a hybrid workplace should look like.
-Questions of risks, rewards, the impacts on employee engagement, as well as the logistics of hybrid work remain relatively unexplored.
+Yet, companies are only working out the nuts and bolts of what a hybrid workplace should look like.
+Questions of risks, rewards, the impacts onemployee engagement, and the logistics of hybrid work remain relatively unexplored.

 What is a Hybrid Workplace?